 - What is a valid endorsement?

-- Who is the holder of a check, and what is the holder in due course?
+- Who holds the check and what is the holder in due course?

 - Ambiguous endorsements

-- Endorsements for minors, deceased parties, business accounts
+- Endorsements for minors, deceased parties, and business accounts

 - Witnessed endorsements